 Overdoses can happen quickly even when taking morphine as prescribed, though this is much less common.
 Most overdoses occur when the drug is being used without a prescription.

-These symptoms that should be monitored include:
+Morphine overdose symptoms that should be monitored include:

-If you know someone who has been misusing or using morphine or appears to be experiencing any concerning side effects do not hesitate to seek medical help.
+If you know someone who has been misusing or using morphine or appears to be experiencing any concerning side effects, do not hesitate to seek emergency medical help.

 Resuscitation or CPR may also be needed to treat a person who has overdosed on opioids.
 Specific cases may require specific treatments that can only be carried out by a doctor or trained healthcare professional.

 Treatment Options for Opioid Abuse & Addiction

 Opioid use disorder is challenging to overcome.
 Fortunately, there are several options for help.